Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 The move that we made from performance in the lifestyle is one where this began more than three years ago, and we still see that we're not quite there with everything that we want to do, but we've made massive strides with the launch of Under Armour Sportswear, the leadership we've put in place in building out the team.
 And then also I think the move that we've made from wholesale to direct consumer, these are just some of the investments that have proven for us to the point that I want to be clear is that we're not sitting here saying that, we're just going to slam our fists on the table and invest in anything that we see.
 We want to be prudent.
 We are business people.
 Our eyes are wide open.
 We are unemotional about this, but we also want to make sure we continue to invest in and protect the brand.

-We have without question one of the strongest brands.
-Obviously, we believe in our industry, and we're going to make sure that that happens.
-And frankly, some of the things that we've seen, which was a very top-line driven focus as to get to these to allow us to continue to invest in the brand, we've seen a little bit disrupted just because of the nature of where and how we're selling and the environment that's been created around it with promotion.
-And so that's some of the balance I think that we've been dealing with as a company, is making sure that we are prudent, we're thoughtful, we're protecting the brand, and that we are leaving ourselves room to grow.
+We have without question one of the strongest brands, obviously, we believe in our industry, and we're going to make sure that that happens.
+And frankly, some of the things that we've seen, which was a very top-line-driven focus as to get to these to allow us to continue to invest in the brand, we've seen a little bit disrupted just because of the nature of where and how we're selling and the environment that's been created around it with promotion.
+And so that's some of the balance I think that we've been dealing with as a company, is making sure that we are prudent, we're thoughtful, we're protecting the brand, and that we are leaving ourselves the room to grow.

 And so, of course, we're going to be prioritizing investments.
 There will be things that will come off the list, and we feel good about the pieces that we're in right now.
 But we're going to begin with tightening our own belt in SG&A and some of the obvious ones, but we feel confident about our ability based on our track record to continue to make the right decisions of where that means and where that matters.